-Domain registrar and web services company, GoDaddy (NYSE:GDDY) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 14.1% year on year to $964 million.
-The company expects that next quarter's revenue would be around $970 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-GoDaddy made a GAAP profit of $97.7 million, improving on its profit of $65.1 million, in the same quarter last year.
+Domain registrar and web services company, GoDaddy (NYSE:GDDY) beat analyst expectations in Q1 FY2022 quarter, with revenue up 11.2% year on year to $1 billion.
+However, guidance for the next quarter was less impressive, coming in at $1.01 billion at the midpoint, being 0.13% below analyst estimates.
+GoDaddy made a GAAP profit of $68.6 million, improving on its profit of $10.8 million, in the same quarter last year.

 GoDaddy (GDDY) Q1 FY2022 Highlights:

 - Revenue: $1 billion vs analyst estimates of $989.1 million (1.36% beat)

 - Revenue guidance for Q2 2022 is $1.01 billion at the midpoint, roughly in line with what analysts were expecting